 - Speed control.
 This type of control requires a speed PID feedback for an input.
-A properly optimized speed closed-loop control has higher accuracy than a speed open-loop control.
-Speed control is only used in the VLT® AutomationDrive. - Process control.
+A properly optimized speed closedloop control has higher accuracy than a speed open-loop control.
+Speed control is only used in the VLT® AutomationDrive. - Torque control.
+Used in flux mode with encoder feedback, this control offers superior performance in all 4 quadrants and at all motor speeds.
+Torque control is only used in the VLT® AutomationDrive.
+The torque control function is used in applications where the torque on the motor output shaft is controlling the application as tension control.
+Torque setting is done by setting an analog, digital, or bus-controlled reference.
+When running torque control, it is recommended to make a full AMA procedure since the correct motor data is essential for optimal performance. - Process control.
 Used to control application parameters that are measured by different sensors (pressure, temperature, and flow) and are affected by the connected motor through a pump or fan.

-Illustration 11.7 Block Diagram of Closed-loop Controller
+Figure 11.7 Block Diagram of Closed-loop Controller